 Custody can be broken down into legal custody and physical custody.
 Joint legal custody is common.
 Both parents have the right and obligation to make decisions regarding the health, education and welfare of the child.
 Physical custody is where the child is physically.
 Custody can be agreed upon by the parties or can be Court ordered, if necessary.
 It is better to agree upon custody unless there is a real risk of harm to the child, such as drug addiction, alcoholism, mental illness, and other conditions in which the child will be unsafe.
 A custody battle will invoke a psychologist’s expert testimony in most cases.

 Children should never be used as pawns of the parents.
 Unfortunately, there are cases of child abduction.
-Tanya Helfand has handles these cases, from simple passport possession issues to interstate custody litigation and international child custody issues and enforcement, as well as related issues varying from passport suspension to collection of child support arrears.
+Tanya Helfand has handled these cases, from simple passport possession issues to interstate custody litigation and international child custody issues and enforcement, as well as related issues varying from passport suspension to collection of child support arrears.
 Remember that children should be prioritized in a divorce.
-When making plans or fighting, think how it feels to the child or will affect the child.
+When making plans or fighting, think about how it feels or how it will affect the child.